This article was reviewed by Melissa Capurro, a physical therapist in the Tampa Bay area.

 - Poor Posture: When you slouch or otherwise have poor posture, the weight of your head can get unevenly distributed.
 What this means is that part of your neck has to take on more weight than others, which can lead to osteoarthritis.

 Other than just outright pain, there are a lot of other symptoms that come with osteoarthritis.
-This can help you distinguish it from other causes of chronic neck pain.
 Other symptoms include:

 - Stiffness: As your joint health worsens, you may find it harder to move the affected joint.
-This usually means a stiff neck and may even a reduced range of motion.
+This sometimes means a stiff neck and may even a reduced range of motion.

 - Bone Spurs: With long-term osteoarthritis, you may develop hardened clumps of bone around the joint.
 These are often uncomfortable, especially when you try to move your joint.